Hagerstown Suns: Toronto Blue Jays (1993–2000)

 In 1995, veteran Jeff Ladd was the home run leader on the team.
 Ladd hit 19 home runs in 95 games before a promotion to Double-A Knoxville.
 That turned out to be Ladd's last professional season.
 Bobby Llanos hit 17 home runs and produced a team leading 63 RBI.
 The Suns got stable production behind the plate from Julio Mosquera.
 Mosquera hit .291 in 108 games for the team.
 Brian Smith pitched his way to a 9–1 record in 47 games out of the bullpen and picked up 21 saves along the way.
 He also had 101 strikeouts in 104 innings.
-Doug Meiners proved to be the Suns' best starter of the season, as he went 8–4 with a 2.99 ERA in 18 starts.
+Doug Meiners proved to be the Suns' best starter of the season.
+He went 8–4 with a 2.99 ERA in 18 starts.
 Another highlight from the starting staff was Tom Davey, who went 4–1 with a 3.38 ERA in 8 starts.

 The 1996 campaign was the Suns' first losing year in the SAL.
 First basemen Mike Whitlock led the team in home runs (20) and RBI (91) with a .252 batting average while drawing a franchise record 108 walks.
 He did this in 131 games at the age of 19, yet never played a game in the major leagues.
 Another player who displayed power was Craig Wilson.
 Wilson hit 11 home runs with 70 RBI while maintaining a .261 batting average.
 Craig Stone returned from the 1995 squad, batting .310 with 10 home runs and 35 RBI in 56 games.
 Mike Johnson won a staff-leading 11 games and also had a team-leading total of 162.2 innings pitched.
 He made his major league debut a season later with the Baltimore Orioles.
 Tom Davey won 10 games and had a 3.87 ERA in 26 starts.

 In 1997, the offense was led by Luis Lopez, who put together one of the best individual years by a Sun ever.
 Lopez batted .358 with 11 home runs and 99 RBI.
 These numbers would give him SAL MVP honors.
 The pitching staff was led by Clint Lawrence, who won a team-leading 13 games in 26 starts.
 One pitcher who had a bizarre season was starter Gary Glover.
 Glover posted a 3.73 ERA and threw a team leading 173.2 innings.
 He, along with John Bale, tied for the team lead in strikeouts with 155.
 Despite these advantages, his overall record was 6–17.
 Those 17 losses set a franchise record.
 The Suns finished in last place, 11 games behind first place Charleston (West Virginia).